Coronavirus (Covid-19) - Enforcement service update

 What happens next?

-Investigating is often complex and time consuming and priority is given to those cases where the greatest harm is being caused.
+Priority is given to those cases where the greatest harm is being caused.
 Investigation will include site visits, looking at the planning history of the site and having discussions with the owner and/or the person who has informed us.
 The Authority will decide whether or not a breach of control has occurred, determine an appropriate course of action and advise you of what has been decided.

 Rosie Gee, Planning Team Leader (Enforcement)